 Still confused?
 Here is an action summary and some detailed examples.

-Firstly, a reminder: VAT turnover declarations and reverse-VAT declarations are completely separate reporting mechanisms.
+Reminder: VAT and reverse-VAT declarations are completely separate reporting mechanisms.
 They are mutually exclusive.
-Which you need to file will depend on your VAT status and if you made purchases from abroad that incur reverse-VAT.
+Which one you need to file will depend on your VAT status and if you made service purchases from abroad that incur reverse VAT.

 Are you VAT registered?

-1. You MUST file monthly reverse-VAT declarations in the RS portal (see below) for every reverse-VATable purchase transacted with a foreign company where Georgian VAT was not already collected.
-You must then pay 18% to the RS on all of those purchases.
+- You MUST file monthly reverse-VAT declarations in the RS portal (see below) for every reverse-VATable purchase transacted with a foreign company or a natural person based outside Georgia where Georgian VAT was not already collected.
+You must then pay 18% on all of those purchases.

-3. NO VAT turnover declarations are required.
-Only the separate reverse-VAT declaration.
+- NO VAT declarations are required.
+Only the separate reverse VAT declaration.

-This is in addition to your regular monthly income declarations and salary (payroll) or other declarations required, depending on your business.
+This is in addition to your regular annual/monthly income declarations and salary (payroll) or other declarations required, depending on your business.

 Example: